 Originally sourced in the Italian Alps, Carrara marble is the most common type of marble in the world.
 This type of marble is named for Carrara, Italy, a mountainous city in sun baked Tuscany.
 Carrara is known for its subtle grey appearance and softer veins and its status as the most abundant marble on the market makes it more affordable than other, less easily obtained varieties.
 Like every natural stone, no two slabs of Carrara will be identical in aesthetic and depending on the quarry from which the marble is obtained, the look from slab to slab can be stunningly different.
 Add to the fact that India has become a major exporter of “Carrara” marble and you’ll understand why so many various shades and patterns of Carrara are available to choose from.
 Understood broadly, Carrara should come in at a more appealing price point than Calacatta and if you take your time, you should be able to locate the perfect slab for your project.

 Like Carrara, Calacatta is also quarried throughout the various mountain ranges of Italy and the difference is simply in the look which is a result of the specific geographic area of formation.
 Calacatta marble is less widely available than Carrara and as such you should expect to pay more.
 In addition, Calacatta marble is known for a bright white base color and thick, well-defined veining.
 Another popular feature of Calacatta marble is the wide variety of colors that can appear in the marble’s veining.
 You’ll find shades of grey, gold and even tones of blue and aqua.
 It’s a rare marble and can often run twice the cost of its Carrara cousin.
+However, Calacatta marble slab remnants can be a great, affordably priced option for some projects.

 WHICH IS EASIER TO MAINTAIN?